OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 **Ecosystem policy**
 - Each repository declares its own license and usage notes in its `README.md`.
-- **Open-standard repos (e.g., SSMDE, SSMT, SSM-NET)** are free to implement with **no registration or fees**, provided formulas and stamps are implemented exactly as declared in a published manifest and any changes are clearly documented.
+- **Open-standard repos (e.g., SSMDE, SSMT, SSM-NET, SSMEQ)** are free to implement with **no registration or fees**, provided formulas and stamps are implemented exactly as declared in a published manifest and any changes are clearly documented.
 - Unless otherwise stated in a specific repo, narrative documents, examples, and site content across the ecosystem are released under **Creative Commons BY-NC 4.0** (attribution, non-commercial, observation-only).
 No warranty.
 No endorsement or affiliation implied.

 **Attribution requirement**
 - When implementing or adapting, cite the concept name of the relevant standard, e.g.
   **“Shunyaya Symbolic Mathematical Data Exchange (SSMDE)”**,
   **“Shunyaya Symbolic Mathematical Temperature (SSMT)”**,
-  **“Shunyaya Symbolic Mathematical Network (SSM-NET)”**.
+  **“Shunyaya Symbolic Mathematical Network (SSM-NET)”**, **“Shunyaya Symbolic Mathematical Electrical Quantities (SSMEQ)”**

 **Safety**
 - All Shunyaya materials are **observation-only** scaffolds intended to aid governance, auditability, and reproducibility.
   Do not use as the sole gate in life-critical systems without independent verification and domain-appropriate redundancies.